-A practical parameter that is associated with the calcium carbonate saturation and generally used is the Calcium Carbonate Precipitation Potential (CCPP) (Standard

-Methods 2330, 2010), which is a measure for the amount of calcium carbonate which theoretically can precipitate until equilibrium.
+A practical parameter that is associated with the calcium carbonate saturation is the Calcium Carbonate Precipitation Potential (CCPP) (Standard Methods 2330, 2010), which is a generally used measure for the amount of calcium carbonate which theoretically can precipitate.

 SI and CCPP are positive for oversaturated water, zero for saturated water, and negative for undersaturated water.
 Negative CCPP values are also reported as Calcium Carbonate Dissolution Potential, Calcite Dissolution Capacity or Aggressive Carbon dioxide.
-Positive CCPP values are also reported as Theoretical Amount of Calcium Carbonate precipitate (TACC) (van Dijk and de Moel, 1983).
 Calcium carbonate equilibrium or saturation according to Eq.
-(1) is shown in Fig. 1, assuming $\{HCO_3^-\} = 2\{Ca^{2+}\}$.
+(1) is shown in Fig. 1, assuming $\{HCO_3^-\} = 2 \{Ca^{2+}\}$.
 The pH at equilibrium is higher for water with lower calcium content, i.e. for softer water.

-In December 2012, a new German standard for the calculation of calcium carbonate saturation in drinking water was released (DIN 38404-10, 2012, hereinafter referred to as DIN).
-According to the DIN, it is no longer allowed to calculate the SI and CCPP with the simplifications as described above.
-The DIN requires these parameters to be calculated with all given species, including complex compounds with sulphate and phosphate.
+In December 2012, a new German standard for the calculation of calcium carbonate saturation in drinking water was released (DIN 38404-10, 2012, hereafter referred to as DIN).
+According to the DIN, it is no longer allowed to calculate the SI and CCPP with the simplifications described above.
+The DIN requires these parameters to be calculated with all specified aqueous species, including complexes with sulphate and phosphate.
 In order to do so, the DIN standard describes the calculation method with the chemical principles and a data set containing 10 water samples for validation of the calculation method or computer program used.